 "Drinking Water" is the Biggest Source of Toxic Heavy Metals

-In comparison to many countries, Australian tap water is very good.
-It is still full of contaminants however including toxic metals.
+All tap water is full of contaminants however including toxic metals.
 These contaminants arise as livestock waste, fertilisers and pesticides from agriculture, chemical run-off from industry, heavy metals from mining, and city waste contaminants our water as it makes its way through the catchment and distribution system.

 Achieve chemical free, fluoride free, microplastics free water using no electricity and no endocrine disrupting cancer promoting plastic.